In this guide

 Can I open a Dutch bank account before arriving in the Netherlands?

 Yes.
-Wise lets you create a multi-currency account with a Dutch IBAN from anywhere in the world — no BSN or Dutch address required.
+Wise lets you create a multi-currency account with a European IBAN from anywhere in the world — no BSN or Dutch address required.
 Bunq also allows remote sign-up for EU citizens.
 Traditional banks like ING and ABN AMRO require you to be physically present in the Netherlands with a BSN.

 How long does it take to open a bank account in the Netherlands?